Loading...

 Synopsis

 The moving love story of a man loved by everyone and a woman who is shunned by all.
-Kyung Rock is a handsome young man who garners adoration wherever he goes for his good looks.
-While working part-time at a department store, he encounters Mi Jung, who is shunned by all and finds himself drawn to her.
-As his feelings for the unpopular girl grow, Kyung Rock and Mi Jung begin loving the active involvement of their eccentric and somewhat shady colleague, Yo Han.
+Gyeong Rok is a handsome young man who garners adoration wherever he goes for his good looks.
+While working part-time at a department store, he encounters Mi Jeong, who is shunned by all and finds himself drawn to her.
+As his feelings for the unpopular girl grow, Gyeong Rock and Mi Jeong begin loving the active involvement of their eccentric and somewhat shady colleague, Yo Han.
 However, just as they overcome the negative gaze of others and embrace their happiness together, their relationship grows rocky as a series of unforeseen events occur.
 (Source: Plus M) ~~ Adapted from the novel "Pavane for the Dead Princess" (죽은 왕녀를 위한 파반느) by Park Min Kyu (박민규).

 Reviews0